 Words: Alice Finney

-The Intrepid Film Photography Awards exhibition, supported by Metro Imaging, will be open to the public at BJP’s east London gallery space from 05 to 18 October 2018 between 9:30 am and 7:00 pm, Monday to Friday.
-Look out for more information about the launch of the show in our upcoming editorials.
+The Intrepid Film Photography Awards pop-up exhibition, supported by Metro Imaging, will be open to the public at BJP’s east London gallery space at Anchorage House, 9th Floor, 2 Clove Crescent, E14 2BE, from 05 to 18 October 2018 between 9:30 am and 7:00 pm, Monday to Friday.
+Look out for more information about the launch in our upcoming editorials.

 This content is supported by Intrepid Camera Co.
 Please click here for more information on sponsored content funding at British Journal of Photography.